-According to the EN13829(Belgium) standard, at least 10 bias pressure readings (taken with measurements averaged over 10 seconds) are required before the test starts.
-Values can be measured and entered manually by using the [Baseline] function on the Retrotec gauge, or let the automatic test capture them.
+According to the CGSB standard, at least 1 bias pressure reading (taken with measurements averaged over 30 seconds) is required before the induced pressure readings are taken.
+This value can be measured and entered manually by using the [Baseline] function on the Retrotec gauge, or let the automatic test capture it.